 ‘Obama Bans Nativity Scene’ Rumor Persists Post-Presidency

-Many stories about the Obamas’ so-called “war on Christmas” have circulated over the years.
-There was a bogus claim that the FCC fined ABC for airing a Charlie Brown Christmas special.
-Claims that Obama refused to deliver Christmas cards to soldiers followed.
-Those are just a few examples.
+Many stories about the Obamas’ so-called “war on Christmas” have circulated over the years, usually accompanied by heavy innuendo that it was because Barack Obama (and, by extension, Michelle Obama) was a “secret Muslim.”
+This manifested in bogus claims such as the rumor that the FCC fined ABC for airing a Charlie Brown Christmas special; stories that Obama had refused to deliver Christmas cards to soldiers followed.
+There were many more, all untrue.

-The claim that Obama banned nativity scenes (or other Christmas traditions or symbols) still persist today.
-President Trump repeatedly said he’s “ending the war on Christmas” — which has reinforced the idea that Obama was leading the war on Christmas.
-In fact, in October 2017, Trump renewed his commitment to Christmas at the Value Voters Summit in DC:
+The rumor that Obama banned nativity scenes (or other Christmas traditions or symbols) still persists.
+President Donald Trump repeatedly has said that he is “ending the war on Christmas” — which has reinforced both the idea that there is some sort of “war” on one of the biggest marketing seasons of the year and that Barack Obama was leading it.